-Buildings in areas zoned as Mixed Use will be allowed and encouraged to accommodate a greater variety of uses than allowed in the previous General Commercial (GC) Zone.
-Mixed use buildings in Central Milwaukie may consist of commercial on the ground floor with office and/ or residential on the upper levels or verticallyintegrated, side by side uses.
+Buildings in areas zoned as General Mixed Use will be allowed and encouraged to accommodate a greater variety of uses than allowed in the previous General Commercial (CG) Zone.
+Mixed use buildings in Central Milwaukie may consist of commercial on the ground floor with office and/or residential on the upper levels or vertically-integrated, side by side uses.
 Parking in these mixed use buildings generally consists of either tuck-under or surface lots, or some combination thereof.
 The expectation is that buildings will be between 2 and 5 stories tall.
-While development in the General Mixed Use Zone may include housing (especially live/work units), it will likely consist largely of commercial uses.
+While development in the General Mixed Use Zone may include housing, it will likely consist largely of commercial uses.